Welcome to the home page of the Alaska Stand Alone Pipeline (ASAP) SEIS

 The Corps acknowledges receipt of stakeholder comments after the official close of the comment period on October 14, 2014.
 While these comments have not all been summarized in the 2014 ASAP SEIS Scoping Report, they are being considered during preparation of the Draft SEIS.

-The Notice of Intent was published August 1, 2014 which kicked off the Scoping Comment period that
+The Notice of Intent was published August 1, 2014 which kicked off the Scoping Comment period that will run

 August 1 - October 14, 2014.